zotiquestgames/loner/en/companion.md

 ## Introduction

+In September 2021, I created Loner as a free ten-page document.
+It was simply my own way of playing solo games, with simple rules, no fancy dice, and a focus on character and story.

+Loner was downloaded more than a thousand times.
+I was amazed!
+It was just a collection of other people's material, arranged to support my game.
+Its development was over.
+I used it often and decided to share it with the wider community.
+I had declared there would never be a second edition, but then something happened.

+An Italian Solo RPG community was born.
+They were curious to try a game that was easy to play solo.
+They demanded that I translate Loner.
+I did, but I wasn't convinced.
+People asked me lots of questions about the game.
+I had to add more examples, diagrams, and explanations.
+This led to the second edition of Loner.

+The Italian community also came up with Adventure Packs.
+They needed ready-to-use tags and asked for a lot of them!
+Thank the Italian community if you have the current edition of Loner!

+I indeed liked it so much, I keep creating new settings!
+There was still something missing.
+I thought that using qualifiers (tags) in solo games was now common among role-players.
+It was not actually the case, and many have asked for help on how to play Loner.

+I'm a concise writer, and Loner reflects that.
+With this Companion I try to fill the gap: to explain well how to play Loner and to accompany this by the extension of the example contained in the Core Rules.
+You will find again Zahra and her world here.
+She is dear to me because she was in my first playtest!

+I hope you find this useful!

+**2025 Update:** Since the release of the Companion, Loner has taken an unexpected path — one that led to the 3rd edition and the publication of the Guides that now form the core ecosystem of the game.
+I've made some changes here to reflect that evolution.

 ### **Purpose of This Handbook**

 Welcome to the **Loner Companion**\!
 Think of this guide as the seasoned friend by your side, ready to dive deeper into *Loner*, a solo RPG crafted for minimalist, emergent storytelling.
 This isn’t just a handbook; it’s a peek behind the curtain to uncover *why* *Loner* functions the way it does and how you can unlock its full potential in your adventures.
 We’re exploring the core of what makes *Loner* unique and how you can make that magic come to life.